 In today’s tumultuous business environment, it’s more important than ever for a company to remain agile.
 Resources, both talent, and capital should be invested in areas that will help to differentiate the business.
 The Finance & Accounting function, no matter how well run, rarely plays a role in differentiating one business from the next.
-Why not give this function to someone who can run it more effectively for a fraction of the cost?
+Why not give part (or all) the transactional accounting function to someone who can run it more effectively for a fraction of the cost?

-Service providers have access to large pools of very qualified, college-educated resources in offshore locations, many of whom have their CPA license and public accounting experience.
+How Finance & Accounting Outsourcing helps: Service providers have access to large pools of very qualified, college-educated resources in offshore locations (think - the Philippines), many of whom have their CPA license and public accounting experience.
 Why use your limited recruiting resources to hire for a function that, although critical for running your business, is not differentiating you from your competition?
 A qualified service provider, particularly a niche provider who can provide personalized services, will work with you to hire talented resources to your exact specifications.

 As a CFO, a big part of your role is helping to guide the constant questions that arise when thinking about scale.
 It’s critical to have an overall and cohesive vision for all of the important staffing, systems and process decisions that you implement.
-The impact these decisions will have must be kept in mind for the implementation of your overall business strategy.
+You have to keep in mind the impact these decisions will have for the implementation of your overall business strategy.
 Hiring a great team or selecting a great ERP won’t ensure success unless there is a crisp vision for how everything will be implemented and managed.

 An outsourcing service provider can help by consolidating systems onto a single platform, standardizing processes, and providing the talent necessary to scale the business quickly and effectively.
 This allows you to concentrate on growing your core business, while you leave the F&A function to someone who delivers that exceptionally well as part of their core business.

-With disparate systems comes a multitude of manual and inefficient processes that make it difficult enough to report numbers after the fact, let alone in real-time.
+With disparate systems, a lack of talent and the need to do more, comes a multitude of manual and inefficient processes that make it difficult enough to report numbers after the fact, let alone in real-time.
 Reporting historical results in an environment like this is difficult enough and reporting in real-time is completely impossible.

-An FAO service provider delivering F&A services on a platform with drill-down capabilities and built-in analytics can help you achieve these types of meaningful insights into your business, making F&A a strategic partner to the business.
+An FAO service provider delivering F&A services with top talent on your technology provides the transactional work you need to act on your data, helping you achieve these types of meaningful insights into your business, and finally, making F&A a strategic partner to the business.

 Just like in all areas of business, technology within F&A is quickly evolving.
 Automation, analytics – both predictive and prescriptive – cognitive capabilities, both FAO and technology providers alike are investing heavily in these areas.
 It is not possible for an enterprise to keep up with this level of investment in a non-core function and many of your competitors have already made the decision to outsource and are taking advantage of the benefits these technologies can deliver.